harttj/teiko_technical/README.md

    ```bash
    uv run python rel_freq_table.py
    ```
-   **Note**: Most the analytics and results are computed directly in the dashboard.
+   **Note:** Most of the analytics and results are computed directly in the dashboard.

 ## Dashboard ([Link](https://teiko-technical.onrender.com/))
 The dashboard answers the questions for parts 2-4.

-**Note:** For the statistical analysis (part 3), I’ve worked with enough clinicians and data scientists to know that everyone uses slightly different thresholds for what counts as a “statistically significant” difference.
+**Note:** For the statistical analysis (part 3), I've worked with enough clinicians and data scientists to know that everyone uses slightly different thresholds for what counts as a "statistically significant" difference.
 Instead of labeling results as significant, I report the full statistics for each comparison so that end users (whether clinicians or bioinformaticians) can apply their own internal criteria.

-## Last Note
+**Last Note:**
-I acknowledge that this repo is not a prefect and has areas for improvments
+I acknowledge that this repo is not perfect and has areas for improvement.